nmaguiar/openaf-docs/docs/guides/medium/using-the-openafs-svn-plugin.md

 ---
 layout: default
-title: "Medium: Using the OpenAF&#x27;s SVN plugin"
+title: Using the OpenAF&#x27;s SVN plugin
-parent: Guides
+parent: Medium
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Using the OpenAF's SVN plugin